Duration2 - 4 months

 - use adaptive expertise to lead complex challenges in school settings

-- develop and implement instructional improvement plans that improve teaching and enhance student learning and achievement
+- develop and implement instructional improvement plans that improve teaching and enhance student learning

 - build strong connections within a network to learn, discuss and collaborate when implementing numeracy improvement approaches.